Disney Television Studios

-Disney Television Studios is the television studio arm of the Disney Entertainment division of The Walt Disney Company established on May 15, 2019 to succeed Walt Disney Television following Disney's acquisition of 21st Century Fox.
+Disney Television Studios is the television studios arm of the Disney Entertainment division of the Walt Disney Company established on May 15, 2019 to succeed the first and second incarnations of Walt Disney Television following Disney's acquisition of 21st Century Fox.

-The division oversees Disney's television studio assets including ABC Signature, 20th Television, 20th Television Animation, FX Productions and the newly-formed Walt Disney Television Alternative unit.
+The division oversees Disney's television studio assets including 20th Television, 20th Television Animation and the Walt Disney Television Alternative unit.